Maria Farmer: Decision to speak out publicly

 After being diagnosed with a brain tumor by early 2019, Farmer described her realization and anger over the impact that the abuse (plus the years of hiding after threats to her life) had on her and her family as the impetus for speaking out publicly.
 On April 16, 2019, Farmer filed a sworn affidavit in federal court in New York, alleging that she and her 15-year-old sister, Annie, had been sexually assaulted by Epstein and Maxwell in separate locations in 1996.

-In an interview with Grazia in September 2019, Farmer expressed that it was the betrayal by women that she found hardest to bear in addition to the disinterest with which the authorities handled her early reports of abusive behavior by Epstein and Maxwell.
+In an interview with Grazia in September 2019, Farmer expressed that it was the betrayal by women that she found hardest to bear in addition to the lack of interest with which the authorities handled her early reports of abusive behavior by Epstein and Maxwell.
 In November 2019, Farmer was also interviewed by Anthony Mason for CBS This Morning.

-ABC News reported that Farmer and her younger sister Annie shared similarities with Chauntae Davies and her younger sister Teala in that Epstein manipulated the trust within both family groups to further his criminal interest in abusing young girls.
+ABC News reported that Farmer and her younger sister Annie Farmer shared similarities with Chauntae Davies and her younger sister Teala Davies in that Epstein manipulated the trust within both family groups to further his criminal interest in abusing young girls.

-In late 2019 and early 2020, five wrestlers, survivors of the Ohio State University abuse scandal, publicly called on state and federal officials to conduct further inquiry into Farmer's allegations of sexual assault at the Wexner property.
+In late 2019 and early 2020, five wrestlers, Dunyasha Yetts, Mark Coleman, William Knight, Eric Smith and Mike Rodriguez, survivors of the Ohio State University abuse scandal, publicly called on state and federal officials to conduct further inquiry into Farmer's allegations of sexual assault at the Wexner property.
 The wrestlers called for greater accountability regarding the Wexner family's involvement in Epstein's abuse and raised their concerns about the continuing influence of Abigail and Leslie Wexner serving as the "biggest and best-known benefactors" of the university.

 Farmer appeared in a four-part Netflix series, released in May 2020, Jeffrey Epstein: Filthy Rich, directed by Lisa Bryant and based on the earlier book of the same name by James Patterson.

+The New York Academy of Art issued an apology to Farmer in August 2020 after several female board members resigned from the organization.

-Recent artwork
+Later artwork

-In January 2020, Farmer was reportedly working on a series of paintings and pastel drawings called “The Survivors Project” consisting of individual portraits of known survivors of Epstein's abuse.
+In January 2020, Farmer was working on a series of paintings and pastel drawings called “The Survivors Project” consisting of individual portraits of known survivors of Epstein's abuse.
 She claims the harm experienced by countless other victims of Epstein could have been prevented had authorities acted when she first reported the abuse.

 Farmer created a seven foot long artwork on canvas about the Epstein abuse network which depicted individuals involved in the scandal in a style akin to Hieronymus Bosch.

+Lawsuit against the federal government

+On May 29, 2025, Farmer filed a lawsuit in the U.S. District Court for the District of Columbia against the federal government accusing the Justice Department, U.S. Attorney's Offices, and the FBI of negligence and negligent infliction of emotional distress for failing to protect her and other victims of Epstein.